 • Low MOQ support

-Custom-engineered seals ensure perfect compatibility with modern low-flow toilet designs.
+Custom‑engineered seals ensure compatibility with modern low‑flow toilet designs.

-Selecting the wrong toilet seal for a low-flow system can result in:
+Using the wrong toilet seal in a low‑flow system can lead to:

 • Phantom flushing